Some call it a bundt pan, a fluted pan, or even an angel food cake pan. Do you have one? Do you use it?

 A tube pan is slightly different than a bundt pan.
 A bundt pan (pictured below) has indentations that make bumps on the finished cake.
 A tube pan has a flat bottom and sides.
 They are otherwise the same, and all of the following suggestions will work in either kind of pan.

-At the opening dinner of the Savvy Blogging Summit this past weekend, Debba confided that she’d thrown her bundt pan away.
+At the opening dinner of the Savvy Blogging Summit years ago, Debba confided that she’d thrown her bundt pan away.
 Another person at our table, Taya, said the only reason she still has her bundt pan was that it had been a wedding gift, and she felt guilty about tossing it.
 I was surprised because my bundt pan is indispensable!

 When I started rattling off things to do with a bundt pan, Amy asked me to post it on my blog.